MicrosoftDocs/azure-devops-docs/docs/build-release/actions/agents/v1-windows.md

 ### Common parameters

 */Login:UserName,Password[;AuthType=(AAD|Basic|PAT)]*
-Used for configuration commands against a Team Services account.
+Used for configuration commands against a VSTS account.
 The parameter is used to specify the pool administrator credentials.
 The credentials are used to perform the pool administration changes and are not used later by the agent.

 When using personal access tokens (PAT) authentication type, specify anything for the user name and specify the PAT as the password.